dykyi-roman/architecture/cqs.md

 ### [CQR or CQRS](cqs_cqrs.md)

 ### Summary
-* This reduces bugs, improves readability, and makes code more testable.
+* This reduces bugs, improves readability, and makes code more testable
-* It encourages you to write better code, that follows SOLID principles and allows the introduction of (better and more) Unit Testing.
+* It encourages you to write better code, that follows SOLID principles and allows the introduction of (better and more) Unit Testing
-* CQS is well-suited towards complex domains where Domain-Driven Design is most useful.
+* CQS is well-suited towards complex domains where Domain-Driven Design is most useful

 #### CQS in CRUD
 * Commands: Create, Update, Delete